Contests & Promotions

 Be friendly and patient.

 Be welcoming and respectful.
-Extra Credits welcomes and supports community members of all backgrounds and identities.
+Extra Credits welcomes and supports community members of all backgrounds and identities; after all, our own staff is made up of people from a wide range of backgrounds and identities.
 (You can probably figure this out by observing the different types of bean people we draw in all our videos!)
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.

 Be careful in the words that you choose.
 Professionalism is a value we uphold and ask others to respect.
 Be kind to others.
 Do not insult or put down others.
 Harassment and other exclusionary behavior aren't acceptable.
 This includes, but is not limited to:

 Violent threats or language directed against another person.

 Personal attacks or insults.

 Posting (or threatening to post) other people's personally identifying information ("doxing").